wadmp/wadmp.github.io/src/gen3/explanations/troubleshooting/README.md

 # Troubleshooting

 ### Introduction

-> <font size="4"><b> Bootstrap Server: is a process that enables the router to acquire certificates and keys, which are essential for connecting to the Management Server. </b></font>
+**Connecting to Bootstrap Server:** is a process that enables the router to acquire certificates and keys, which are essential for connecting to the Management Server.

-### <font size="4"><b>We explore three different scenarios when a router fails to connect:</b></font>
+### <font size="4"><b>Three different scenarios when a router fails to connect are described bellow:</b></font>

 ## Scenario 1: Router Stuck in Bootstrap

 * **Problem:**
-   * The router lacks an internet connection and remains stuck in the Bootstrap Server process without receiving any successful response.
+   * The router lacks an internet connection because it is stuck in the permanent Bootstrap Server process and is not receiving any successful response from the server.
+This issue could arise if the router was not loaded into DMP during the manufacturing process.

 * **Potential Causes and Solutions:**
    * This issue may arise if the router was not properly registered in **DMP** during manufacturing.